'Fired up' Germany to lift curtain on Euro 2024 against Scotland

 - Scots travel in numbers -

-An estimated 150,000 travelling Scots are set to descend upon Munich for the opening game, dreaming of shocking the Germans in their own back yard.
+An estimated 150,000 travelling Scots have descended upon Munich for the opening game, dreaming of shocking the Germans in their own back yard.

 It is just Scotland's second major tournament since 1998.
 They returned to the big stage at Euro 2020 but finished bottom of the group, picking up their only point in a dour 0-0 draw with England.